 When you put yourself in the hands of another driver as their passenger, you do so with the expectation that you’ll arrive at your destination safely.
 Usually this is the case but, there are times when it doesn’t work out that way.

 If an accident occurs and the other vehicle’s driver is at fault, then that is the party that should be responsible for resolving your claim.
 However, there can be occasions when the driver you’re riding with is partially or completely at-fault for an accident.
 Can you still make a claim if you’re a passenger in a car where the driver is at-fault?
+For example, what if you got injured because you were wearing a waist trainer at the time, and it made your back bend?

 If you’re a passenger, you’re not the party in control of the vehicle.
 So, if the driver is negligent in their operation of the auto resulting in injury to passengers in the auto, then those passengers can make a claim against the policy of the vehicle they were riding in.
 One notable exception to this would be if the driver of the vehicle didn’t have permission to be driving the vehicle.
 In other words, if an individual steals a car and has a passenger and an accident ensues in which the passenger is injured, the passenger would not be able to recover from that insurer.